Internal Links

 during the cold war period in the 60s, on call if World War III started!
 Up to the age of 70 he was still

 flying planes and only retired in 1998, aged 72.
-He is still going strong
+He is still alive in 2024,

-at 83, but then his mother was still going strong up to a few days before
+at 98, but then his mother was still going strong up to a few weeks before

 her 98th birthday, and his sister survived until 96.
 The